kgdunn/pid-book/univariate-review/univariate-review.rst

 ..
 See code in yield-exercise.R for the R source code

-.. index:: confidence interval

 So far we have calculated point estimates of parameters, called statistics.
-In the last section in the :math:`t`-distribution we already calculated a confidence interval.
+In the last section in the :math:`t`-distribution we already calculated a :index:`confidence interval`.
 In this section we formalize the idea, starting with an example.

 *Example*: a new customer is evaluating your product, they would like a confidence interval for the impurity level in your sulphuric acid.
 You can tell them: "*the range from 429ppm to 673ppm contains the true impurity level with 95% confidence*".
 This is a compact representation of the impurity level.
 You could have told your potential customer that